Need a New Core Routine? Here you go

 - Spend too much of their training time admiring themselves in the mirror

-- Wasting their time doing pointless exercises and totally skipping their core training altogether
+- Waste their time doing pointless exercises and totally skipping their core training altogether

 So let’s avoid these mistakes by: